tfpf/ScrollableContainers/README.md

 least in Tkinter.
 Especially not after you have already written a lot of code to draw the content.

 You can use `ScrollableFrame` to reduce headaches.
 It automatically handles horizontal and vertical scrolling.
-It isn't perfect (vertical scrolling is rough around the edges), but it works reasonably well.
+It isn't perfect (horizontal scrolling is rough around the edges), but it works reasonably well.

 ### TL;DR
 Add widgets to the `frame` attribute of a `ScrollableFrame` object.